Introduction

 Symptoms of a deteriorating radiator

 A radiator in the cooling system is designed to manage the engine operating temperature even in extremely hot conditions.
-So, if you notice the engine becoming very hot it implies there is something wrong with the radiator or in the cooling system.
+So, if you notice the engine becoming very hot it implies there is something wrong with the radiator or the cooling system.

 Major overhauling of a radiator and cooling system may cost you dear.
-To avoid costly repairs, notice the visible signs of a deteriorating radiator/cooling system and take appropriate timely actions.
+To avoid costly repairs, notice the signs of a deteriorating radiator/cooling system and take appropriate timely actions.
 The visible symptoms can be:

 - Repeatedly getting the feeling of an overheated engine